Entwicklungsburo-Stresing/lv64/readme.txt

 After this values have been entered, the "alloc mem" button must be pressed, before the first measurement can be started.
-Each time these parameters are changed, the amount of allocated memory must be updated as well bz pressing this button.
+Each time these parameters are changed, the amount of allocated memory must be updated as well by pressing this button.

 A single run can be started by clicking the "start" button in the lower right box of the panel.
 A single run cycles through all the blocks and performes as many samples per block as previously being specified.

-The exposure time can be modified in the STIMER box or if external trigger is used, be sure not to exceed the 51kHz frontier.
+The exposure time can be modified in the STIMER box or if external trigger is used, be sure not to exceed the max. frequency.
+The PC could hang if so.

 The measurement can also be done continuously after activating the correspondig switch in the same box.
 Additionaly you can use "fast continuous mode", it sets nob to 1 and optimize nos.
+The measurement can be stopped by pressing the continous button or the Space key - if all the block should be ended or the abort button or the ESC key - if it should stop immediately. with abort, the scans are stopped, but in memory the old values from the scans before are still there.

-The measurement can be stopped by pressing ESC.
-Now the last blocks can be examined by moving the sliders.
+Now the blocks and scans can be examined by moving the sliders.

-To terminate the program you must use the "exit here" button, in order to stop the cam control program and its background processes propperly.
+To terminate the program you must use the "exit here" button, in order to stop the cam control program and its multi threaded background processes propperly.
 If you use the labviews exit, the driver will not be closed properly!
 That will lead to additional error messages.